 - EA Technology is modelling the network impact

-The application process for the Electric Nation Vehicle to Grid project is now open; the timescale for charger installations is subject to confirmation based on government advice in relation to COVID-19.
+The application process for the Electric Nation Vehicle to Grid project is now closed; the timescale for charger installations is subject to confirmation based on government advice in relation to COVID-19.

 About British Gas